Postcode area: NR13.

 Acle supports several pubs and restaurants that serve as important social gathering points and provide dining options for residents and visitors.
 These establishments contribute significantly to the village’s social infrastructure, offering spaces for community interaction, celebration, and leisure.
 The range of dining options caters to different tastes and budgets, from traditional pub fare to more contemporary dining experiences.

 A distinctive feature of Acle’s high street is the weekly market held on Thursdays.
 This traditional market brings energy and activity to the village centre, attracting shoppers from surrounding areas and providing traders with a significant marketplace.
 The Thursday market has been a feature of village life for generations and continues to thrive, offering fresh produce, clothing, household goods, and other merchandise.
-For many residents, the weekly market is an important social occasion and shopping opportunity, whilst also contributing to Acle’s vibrant, animated atmosphere.
+For many residents, the weekly market is an important social occasion and shopping opportunity, whilst also contributing to Acle’s lively, animated atmosphere.

 Education and Family Living